KBtechnologies/ATP/README.md

 ### Sensitive and Classified Information Exchange
 Not everything can or should be transfered in the open, or at least not in a way that makes it trivial to [eavesdrop](https://en.wikipedia.org/wiki/Eavesdropping) and/or [manipulate](https://en.wikipedia.org/wiki/Replay_attack) data being transfered.
-- This includes public and espechally private keys in asymetric encryption systems, like OpenPGP/GnuPG or similar.
+- This includes [public and espechally private keys](https://en.wikipedia.org/wiki/Public-key_cryptography) in asymetric encryption systems, like OpenPGP, GnuPG or similar.

 ### Deployment of Updates onto Airgapped Systems
 To prevent ["Juice Jacking"](https://en.wikipedia.org/wiki/Juice_jacking) and other methods of attacks onto systems by physically connecting data lines to them.